Uxtron-team/Uxtron-bot-docs/docs/features_usage/moderation.md

 The Uxtron bot containes many moderation features like user management (muting members, kicking members, etc.) that help you build your discord community to the highest level.
 These features are relatively easy to use but if you want a few pointers or tips on how to use these features, continue reading below.

 ## Setting up these features/commands
-If you haven't activated the bot in your server yet, run `/activate` and if the bot doesn't return any errors (if it does, contact support), you're good to go!'

-Most features have a command to configure these features seperately.
-If you don't find a command for that, you can configure the features in the dashboard (WIP) or by using the `/cmdconfig` command.
+You can configure the features in the dashboard (WIP) or by using the `/cmdconfig` command.

 ### Dashboard
 > The dashboard is WIP (Work In Progress).

-### Using each command's own configuration command
-If you can find the specific configuration command for a command, here's how to use it.

-> WIP

 ### /cmdconfig
 To configure commands using `cmdconfig`, you simply run the command `/cmdconfig` (note that 'cmdconfig' requires **manage server** permissions) and select the feature you want to configure.